 Rule 59: Matters before a Magistrate Judge

-Parties wishing to appeal a final judgment from a lower court may generally file in the appropriate appellate circuit court, except that, in a criminal matter, the government cannot generally appeal the decision of the lower court.
+Parties wishing to appeal a final judgment from a lower court may generally file in the appropriate appellate circuit court.
+The government can generally only appeal the decision of the lower court in civil matters.
 Federal circuit courts consist of three-judge panels.

 Rules and procedures for the Sixth Circuit include: